 The name Aintree originated from Saxon times and is interpreted to mean ‘one tree’ or ‘tree standing alone’.
 At the time Aintree was mainly moss land; so perhaps the appropriate theory is that the tree was planted by the Saxons to establish the centre of their new village.
-The local people would like to believe that the Oak tree that was in Bull Bridge Lane, was the original ‘Ain-tree’, unfortunately in 2004 the tree had to be removed due to severe disease.
+The local people would like to believe that the the beech tree that was in Bull Bridge Lane, was the original ‘Ain-tree’, unfortunately in 2004 the tree had to be removed due to severe disease.

 One of the first documented reference to Aintree is found in a Charter of Cockersand Abbey (the monks being the most important landowners at that time), written about 1200.
 In 1296 William de Aintree’s possession was 5 1/4 oxgangs of land (221 acres) and 1/4 of the Mill.